NeuroDataDesign/pan-synapse/README.md

 1. Otsu's Binarization on the input image to binarize the image.
 2. Cluster the image from Step 1 into Objects of type Cluster.
-3. Non-Maxima Supression on the clusters in step 2.
+3. Noise Supression of clusters from Step 2.
-4. Generate annotations of the output from 3.
+4. Generate annotations of the output from Step 3.
 _____________________________________________________________________________

 ### 1. Otsu's Binarization: